pace-neutrons/pace-developers/python_interface/design/03_pyHorace_description.md

 I.e., `from pyHorace.Matlab import *; cut_sqw('sqw_file', [], [], [], [-1,1])` will not work because `pyHorace.Matlab` is not a Python module but a class.
 In addition `help(pyHorace.Matlab.cut_sqw)` will also not work because this actually refers to a (dynamically constructed) Python wrapper function.
-Thus if we want the above two functionalities (accessing Matlab "included" functions/classes and help) we will need to write explicit Python wrappers for *every* Matlab function we want to expose this way.
+Thus if we want the above two functionalities (accessing Matlab "included" functions/classes and help) we will need to write explicit Python wrappers for *every* Matlab function (including class methods) we want to expose this way.
+Alternatively if we don't need to provide help/documentation, we can wrap only those functions whose syntax we want to extend to make more "Pythonic".

 The other major feature of `pyHorace` is a Python [`MatlabProxyObject`](https://github.com/mducle/hugo/blob/master/pyHorace/MatlabProxyObject.py) class which wraps a Matlab class so that it appears transparent to Python users.